 Landmarks & Architecture

-Vegetarian Ramen and Gyoza Cooking Class in Tokyo USD 116 combines historic façades with modern silhouettes.
+Kyoto Coast, Amanohashidate and Ine Bay 1-Day Trip USD 58 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.